Le Marais Paris: Best Things to See, Eat & Do (2026)

 Le Marais is at the heart of Paris’ LGBT nightlife scene, offering a vibrant mix of bars and clubs that cater to the community.
 The iconic Raidd Bar is known for its lively atmosphere and famous live shower shows after midnight.
 Just a short walk away, COX draws a fun crowd with its great music and relaxed vibe.

-Throughout the week, various special events take place across different locations.During spring and summer don’t miss La Vendredix sur Seine, a popular Friday afterwork gathering along the banks of the Seine.
+Throughout the week, various special events take place across different locations.
+During spring and summer don’t miss La Vendredix sur Seine, a popular Friday afterwork gathering along the banks of the Seine.
 People come there to enjoy drinks, music, and stunning riverside views.
-Another option on Friday and Saturday evening is Chez Mylene, close to Bastille, overlooking Canal Saint-Martin.
+Another option on Friday and Saturday evening is Chez Mylene overlooking the end of Canal Saint-Martin close to Bastille.

 Shopping in Le Marais: From Luxury to Vintage Finds

-Le Marais is one of Paris’ top shopping destinations, offering a mix of high-end boutiques, trendy concept stores, vintage gems, and artisanal finds.
+Le Marais is one of Paris’ top shopping destinations, offering a mix of high-end boutiques and trendy concept stores.
 Whether you’re looking for designer fashion, unique home décor, or a one-of-a-kind souvenir, this neighborhood has something for every shopper.

 Best Shopping Streets

 The main shopping streets in Le Marais are packed with a variety of stores.
-Rue des Francs-Bourgeois is a must-visit for stylish boutiques and well-known brands, while Rue Vieille du Temple blends designer stores with trendy independent labels.
+Rue des Francs-Bourgeois is a must-visit for stylish boutiques and well-known brands.
+While Rue Vieille du Temple blends designer stores with trendy independent labels.
 For a more historic touch, Rue des Rosiers is lined with vintage shops, artisanal bakeries, and Jewish delicacies.

 Luxury Boutiques & Concept Stores

 Le Marais is home to some of Paris’ most exclusive shopping experiences.
-Fashion lovers can explore luxury boutiques like Isabel Marant, Sandro, and The Kooples, while Merci, a stylish concept store, offers fashion, home décor, and books in a beautifully curated space.
+Fashion lovers can explore luxury boutiques like Isabel Marant, Sandro, and The Kooples.
+Merci, a stylish concept store, offers fashion, home décor, and books in a beautifully curated space.
 Shinzo Paris is another standout, known for its premium selection of sneakers and streetwear.

 Vintage and Thrift Shopping